Codringtoncoding/Quiz-manager-BCS-synoptic-project/README.md

 });`

 9. Run NPM `Install to create the dependenices`
+10. run the app by running DEBUG=myapp:* npm start

  ****important In order to add the users to the database run the script in `quiz-manager/services/loadingData/userload.js` by using the command `node /userload.js` when inside the loadingData folder ****